 Dan Gilbert is Founder and Chairman of Quicken Loans, the nation’s largest mortgage lender.
 He is also Founder and Chairman of Rock Ventures, the umbrella entity for his portfolio of business and real estate investments, and Chairman of the Cleveland Cavaliers.
 For the past four consecutive years, the Cleveland Cavaliers have made appearances in the NBA Finals, and in 2016 won the NBA championship.
 Rock Ventures and its more than 100 affiliated companies across the country employ more than 30,000 team members, including more than 17,000 in Detroit’s urban core.

-Between 2013 and 2017, Detroit-based Quicken Loans closed more than $400 billion in home loan volume across all 50 states, and in 2018, for the ninth consecutive year, earned J.D.
+From 2013 through 2018, Detroit-based Quicken Loans closed nearly half a trillion dollars in home loan volume across all 50 states, and in 2018, for the ninth consecutive year, earned J.D.
 Power’s highest rating for client satisfaction among all U.S. mortgage lenders.